 Ambient air quality is satisfactory at the premises.
-No activity generated noise and dust within the premises.
-The sources of noise and emission are moving vehicles and human activities.
-These are minimal as the project zone is largely civic.
 During the harmattan/dry season, dust levels may be elevated due to the influence of the northeast trade winds.
+No activity generated noise and dust within the immeditate project zone.

 3.3 Socio-Economic Characteristics